 Performance has been a problem: as I said before, Sort is a very fast component and achieving the same performance has not been easy.
 The problem is that when writing a component you have to manage arrays of Object; indeed, you have no idea what type of data you’ll have to handle.
 How do you quickly search for duplicates in an array of objects?

 The final implementation uses a hash function cached on each single row to speed up searching the row in the distinct dictionary.
 It behaves at pretty much the same speed as the sort component – sometimes 1.5 times faster, sometimes a bit slower.

 A few words about memory usage: If the distinct values are few compared to the whole flow of data, then Distinct will be a perfect candidate for your package.
 Indeed, it will consume a lot less memory compared to Sort and you will not have to worry about memory issues.
 On the other hand, if you want to remove just a few duplicated rows in a huge flow of data then Distinct will need to cache the whole flow (like Sort does) and memory will still be a problem.
 The choice depends on your knowledge about the original data.

 - copy Distinct.DLL into “<Program Files>/Microsoft SQL Server/90/DTS/PipelineComponents”

 - add the DLL to the GAC using “GACUTIL –I Distinct.DLL”

-No installer for the moment… sorry.
+No installer for the moment… Sorry.

-During more tests, Marco Russo discovered an easier and faster way to get Distinct that is to use an Aggregate component instead of a Sort one.
-Using aggregate memory usage is very low and the SSIS package runs faster so, at the end, the usefulness of this component is just to use it as a sample, I think I’ll use Aggregate to take distincts from now on. :)Download File (ZIP)
+During further tests, Marco Russo discovered an easier and faster way to get Distinct that is to use an Aggregate component instead of a Sort component.
+Using aggregate memory usage is very low and the SSIS package runs faster – so in the end, the usefulness of this component is just to use it as a sample.
+I think I will use Aggregate to take distincts from now on. :)